Ryuku72/10EmployeeSummary/README.md

 I spent a lot of time playing around with inquirer.
 I learnt more about validation and a number of packages that can run tests.
 I read a lot of documentation on how to run certain functions through validation.
 I also looked into things like chalk and how to make boxes etc. I didn't really do this in the end but will add more color to my terminal based work in the future.

+I used photoshop to add profile pictures based on role, gender and age which was assisted by Luke.
+This was really helpful in indicating any further functions I wanted to add in the future.

 Overall, once I understood how to make the website this homework was not that difficult.
 It was the process of gettting there.

-> 01/05/20 BOOTSTAP has been removed!!!!
+* 01/05/20 BOOTSTAP has been removed!!!!
-> Further information found under "Removing Bootstrap"
+Further information found under "Removing Bootstrap".

 <a name="Project_Issues">